Invasive Lobular Carcinoma: Symptoms, Treatment, Research

 Mammography and ultrasound—standard breast imaging tools—are less reliable for early detection of lobular breast cancer or recurrent disease.
 This can lead to later detection and a more advanced stage at diagnosis.
 Current research shows that MRI may be better able to detect lobular carcinoma than mammography, and new techniques are being developed, with several in clinical trials now.

 Like other breast cancers, lobular carcinomas may be detected before a person feels any symptoms through regular breast cancer screenings.
+Invasive lobular carcinoma symptoms tend to be similar to other breast cancers, but the structure of its formation is what sets it apart.
 Because it tends to form in a line instead of a lump, it can be harder to feel during a breast exam and harder to detect on a mammogram.
 Physical symptoms of lobular breast cancer are like those of other types of breast cancer and should be discussed with your health care provider.

 The most common lobular breast cancer symptoms are: